DevOpsPlayground/Hands-on-with-Hashicorps-Vault/README.md

 # Work
 ## 0 -  Complete the setup

+SSH into the machine using the IP provided to you.

 There should be a folder called *devopsplayground13-vault* in the ec2-user's home.
 Go into it.
 `cd devopsplayground13-vault`